igolovic/rfid-sgtin96-database-api/README.md

 # rfid-sgtin96-database-api

 **High-level overview**

-This RESTful web API application receives company and product data using JSON as format, product items are encoded using RFID and SGTIN-96 standards, it parses the data and stores it in SQL database, it gives reports on product item count for product items stored in SQL database.
+This project is a RESTful web API application which:
+- receives company and product data using JSON as format with product items encoded using RFID and SGTIN-96 standards
+- parses data and stores it in normalized SQL database
+- gives reports on product item count for product items stored in SQL database

 Product items are received in JSON requests in form of hexadecimal RFID tags that contain SGTIN-96 encoded product items.
 Items are parsed and inserted into database and related to company and product.

 Technology used is .NET framework 5.
 Backend server-side C# code in form of web API methods handles POST and GET requests.